- Why Colby?

 Maximum Annual Stafford Loan Limits (for dependent students):

 This table shows annual maximum loan amounts for dependent students.
 Some individuals won't be eligible to borrow the full amounts based on information provided on their FAFSA and Colby aid application.
 In cases where a parent is denied a Federal PLUS Loan or the student is considered independent according to the federal regulations, a student may have more eligibility.
-Students will be notified of their eligibility on their Statement of Financial Aid (award letter).
+Students will be notified of their eligibility on their Financial Aid Award.

 We will process loans for the amount requested, up to the student's borrowing eligibility, unless they are below a minimum limit set by the federal processor.